devuri/wp-env-app/README.md

 - `can_deactivate`: Controls whether plugins can be deactivated (default: `false`).
 - `theme_dir`: Sets the directory for additional themes (default: `templates`).
 - `error_handler`: Sets the error handler for the project (default: Symfony error handler).
+- `config_file`: Sets the name for the project config overrides file (default: config).

 Feel free to modify these options as needed to fit your project's directory structure and requirements.
 > **IMPORTANT**: Do NOT modify the bootstrap file unless you fully understand its purpose.
 Any changes made to the bootstrap file can impact the behavior of the entire application and lead to errors or unexpected behavior.